rayfarias56/shpe/README.md

 Test by going to 0.0.0.0:3000 (localhost, i.e. your computer, port 3000) in your browser.
 You should see the shpe website load!

+ctrl-c to close the dev server

+Now lets create a local branch to work on.
+$ git branch --track develop origin/develop
+$ git checkout develop

+And then we will change your settings so that you only push your develop branch to the repository when you're finished adding changes.
+$ git config --global push.default upstream

 Contact Sean Freiburg(seanfreiburg@gmail.com) or Ray Farias (rayfarias56@gmail.com) for support.